 The Equality Challenge Unit (ECU) champions equality in higher education.

 It operates the Athena SWAN Charter to recognise work that addresses gender equality in a range of subjects within higher education, including business and the social sciences.
 It enables universities and departments to apply for awards that recognise their work on championing equality.

 Our Athena SWAN self-assessment team has prepared our application.
-The team includes the Dean, Professor Geoffrey Wood, and staff and students from the School, united by their expertise, interests and experience.
+Our Athena SWAN team is united by their expertise, interests and experience.